diatomzone/diatomzone.github.io/ZZZNOTES.md

   1. yaml map: key/value pairs (a dictionary), can be nested, ex: name: budd
     - mapping node: (recommended) each key has one value and order doesn't matter
     - mapping scalar: (maybe an array of strings?) each key can have multiple values and order matters
+    - useful when you want to be able to print the key, not just use the key to return the value
   2. yaml list: a sequence of items, can include maps, ex: groceries: - eggs - milk
     - you can easily call each maps's key to return its value, ex: {{ item.description }}
     - useful when you don't need the heirarchy of a map/when you know the key names